 You can also set varied due dates for a discussion and create due dates according to course section.
-Varied due dates appear as multiple dates.
+Discussions with varied due dates show the latest due date.

 View Availability Dates

-Assignments can also include availability dates.
-Availability dates can make an assignment available for only a specific period of time.
+Discussions can also include availability dates.
+Availability dates can make a discussion available for only a specific period of time.